Skip past navigation to main part of page

 GSOEP-CNEF Workshop at Cornell University, September 10–12, 2009

-Please click here for information about an upcoming German Socio-Economic Panel (GSOEP) and the Cross-National Equivalent Files (CNEF) Workshop at Cornell University later this year that some of you may be interested in attending.
+An upcoming German Socio-Economic Panel (GSOEP) and the Cross-National Equivalent Files (CNEF) Workshop at Cornell University later this year may interest some HILDA list subscribers.

 3 April 2009